Daniel-Fauland/CNN_Image_Classification_Generator/README.md

 ### Preprocessing options
 The preprocessing transforms the data in a way that TF accepts the data as a valid input.
 1. Resize all images to a specific shape: All images need to be the same shape before they can be passed to the model.
 Type e.g. '64 32' to  resize all images to 64px width and 32px height.
-Alternatively you can just press to enter to the resize all images to the shape of the first image found.
+Alternatively you can just press enter to the resize all images to the shape of the first image found.

 2. [Grayscale](https://docs.opencv.org/3.4/de/d25/imgproc_color_conversions.html) images: You can choose if you want to transform all images to black and white by typing '1' or pressing enter.